-How to Create a Dietary Supplement Formula Like a 40-Year Pro
+Create a Dietary Supplement Formula With These Expert Tips

 If you're reading this article, chances are that you're either thinking about or have already made the decision to launch your own nutritional supplement company.

 After you've determined who your target audience is, finalized your customer acquisition strategy, and conducted a thorough competitive analysis (we cover all of this in more detail in our simple 10-step guide to starting a supplement company), the next step in your entrepreneurial journey is to identify and finalize your product offering.